mesosphere/dcos-docs-site/pages/services/prometheus/0.1.0-2.2.1/index.md

 2. Flexible query language to leverage this dimensionality
 3. No reliance on distributed storage; single server nodes are autonomous
 4. Time series collection happens via a pull model over HTTP
-5. Pushing time series is supported via an intermediary gateway
 5. Targets are discovered via service discovery or static configuration
 6. Multiple modes of graphing and dashboarding support